 Notes for Virtual Trainings:

-- IMPORTANT: Virtual trainings are run via Zoom.
+- Virtual trainings are run via Zoom.
 You must create a Zoom account with the email you used to register in order to access your training.
-You will receive an email from IMSE with important information the Thursday before your training begins.
-If you do not receive it, please check your spam.
+Once your order is paid for, you will receive an email with information to access your training via Zoom.
+The link to join the Zoom will also be available in your IMSE.com account under "My Trainings."
 Please follow the directions in order to avoid a late start on the first day of training.